Skip to Content

 Watering Monstera For Success

 Water is essential for all plants.
 However, each plant has different water needs, and Monstera needs moderate watering.
 It cannot tolerate saturated soils, and prolonged dry conditions will dry out the plant.
-Consequently, you need to ensure the soil is just moist and not too wet.
+Consequently, you must ensure the soil is moist and not too wet.

 If you suspect your plant is not getting sufficient water, you can increase its ability to absorb moisture by burying its aerial roots in the soil wherever possible.
 Alternatively, you can cover some of the aerial roots in sphagnum moss and mist them.

-If you use well-drained soil, you will experience a less difficult time with water retention.
+If you use well-drained soil, you will experience less difficulty with water retention.
 You also need to ensure that potted plants have proper drainage.

 Overwatering Monstera plants will lead to root rot which is hard to revive and kill.
 Excess water in the soil prevents air circulation, the plant’s roots are suffocated, and respiration processes are cut off.
 If your plant is overwatered, you will notice that its leaves will start turning yellow.